SylvainRock22/Mod/Home.md

 ***

-SkillAPI is an RPG plugin for Minecraft that allows you to create custom classes and skills.
+SkillAPI is a powerful Minecraft plugin that allows you to create custom classes and abilities for your server.
+SkillAPI also offers an extensive online skill editor creating abilities without any programming knowledge.

 **Features**
+***
 Easily create your own skills and classes
 Robust editor to make skills without any code
 Easy to use API for programmers to tap into